Creating Brave and Inclusive Spaces for Challenging Discussions

 Create Guidelines Together

 In order to have productive discussions about challenging topics, create guidelines with your students for how the class should conduct such discussions.
 In order to prompt students to create guidelines, you might ask about their fears towards such discussions and how guidelines and other classroom dynamics might help them feel more comfortable.
 We recommend doing a “hopes and fears” exercise where students can anonymously write their hopes and fears for such discussions on sticky notes and then post them to a wall.
-In an online environment, you can use a polling application that generates a word cloud or use a google doc (less anonymous).
+In an online environment, you can use a google doc (not anonymous) or a Padlet (which can be set for anonymous posts).
 This helps students to see that they are not alone in their fears and actually share common hopes.
 It also helps students to talk openly about the fear of saying something wrong, or being judged, shamed, or dismissed.
 It prepares them by acknowledging the barriers we all face in sharing our perspectives, and how we can work together to create a space in which more students feel that they can take a risk, share, or engage in a discussion that may challenge not only their own personal views but those of their classmates.
 These spaces, which we call “brave spaces,” encourage students to acknowledge that they can help create a classroom environment where each student feels they can be heard while acknowledging that some discussions may challenge them personally.

 You might consider having the guidelines conversation on the first day of class as a way to build community, or run a pre-course discussion board to help students feel more secure and confident on their first day (alternatively you might do both: initiate the discussion in Canvas and complete it in class).
 Creating guidelines together also helps students learn how to listen, discuss, and debate, but work toward a common goal, and articulate what they value and expect from one another.
 By reminding them of this commitment, they are more likely to uphold those guidelines.
 If things ever get off course during a discussion, you can refer students to their guidelines as a kind of anchor or guidepost.
 Keep these guidelines at the ready and revise them as needed.